 What is the difference between a Bluetooth beacon and a Bluetooth LE tag?

 Actually, they are the same.
 The name depends mostly on the use case.
 Beacons and tags can both trigger real-world actions or identify a physical location and conditions through the relay of information to nearby smart devices.

 A gateway is a real-time "scanner" that serves as a collection point for data from beacons within a set radius.
 By staying in constant communication with surrounding beacons (or tags), gateways create a cloud of data that can be used track any number of conditions, from temperature to location.

 Sometimes, old stock sits there so long, you may not even notice it anymore.
-BLE tags allow you to keep things sorted with an active tracking system.
+Bluetooth LE tags allow you to keep things sorted with an active tracking system.
 Compared to solutions like RFID tags, barcodes, and GPS, BLE tags are a cost effective and increasingly efficient way to maintain a real time overview of stock.

 By avoiding excess inventory and removing outdated stock, you're sure to find some valuable space on your shelves.
 Ultimately, inventory reduction will also reduce holding costs, allowing you to better utilize capital and more easily respond to demand.

 In Lean warehouses, brightly colored tape is often used to mark off work areas.
 Bluetooth beacons allow you to create smarter boundaries and guidelines for workers.
 This is especially applicable for indoor navigation, helping employees efficiently move through large spaces and speed up jobs.

 Battery operated Bluetooth beacons are easy to install at key locations around your facilities.
 Like a lighthouse in a harbor, Bluetooth beacons provide a digital signal to guide staff to their destination in the safest, most efficient way.